natalie-kate/pocket-bookcase/TESTING.md

   - Delete account should open confirmation and then successfully remove user if they proceed with deletion.
      * Link did not open confirmation, had missed a # in the href to target the collapsible.
   - If user tries to change their password, their existing password must be correct to proceed.
 And their new password must match the confirm password field.
-  - Edit account page allows a user to delete their account after confirmation
   - Manage genre page allows admin to successfully add a new genre.
     * When trying to add a genre that was already in the database an error occurred, realised that I had redirected to add_genre rather than manage_genre.
   - Manage genre page allows admin to update a genre.